RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

     <img src="Images/Dis03.jpeg" alt="Description" width="400">
 </p>

+The rear plastic clips are in good condition - none of them are partly broken or missing.
+This kind of plastic clips are also way more robust than the small, thin clips found in (earlier) case versions.

 **Footnotes**
 [^1]: Phillips pan head (6.8mm), Sheet metal screw, Fully threaded, Thread diameter: 3.5 mm, Fastener length: 10.0 mm